combostrap/devfiles/README.md

 ### Repository update

-You can update this repo to the last copier template with:
+You can update any repo generated to the last copier template with:

 ```bash
 task update
 # equivalent to